cabratteberg/cse15l-lab-reports/LabReport5.md

 `find student-submission -name "ListExamples.java" -exec cp {} grading-area \;` the bug was fixed because now the program was able to copy the file regardless of which directory it was in due to the use of the `find` command.
 I have attatched a screenshot of my results now after using your feedback!
 ![Image](Lab5-StudentPic2.png)

+# Part 2
+One interesting thing I learned in the second half of this quarter was how to use vim.
+I think this is a very useful tool if you are not able to open a file in another application such as VSCode but still need to make changes or view the content of the file.
+It is very simple and easy to use and I found it very helpful.
+I had no idea you could do so much from the command line!